krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 ## What is The Presence Calculus?

 The Presence Calculus is a new approach for reasoning quantitatively about the
-relationship between things and places in a domain over time.
+relationships between things and places in a domain over time.

 The primary goal is to support rigorous modeling and principled
-decision-making with business-oriented data in complex, real-world domains,
+decision-making with operational data in complex, business-critical domains.

-while ensuring that the use of data in such decisions rests on a
+A key objective was ensuring that the use of data in such decisions rests on a
 mathematically precise, logically coherent, and epistemically grounded
 foundation.